hirwa-nshuti/UnderstandNN/Activations/README.md

 The tanh function is a hyperbolic tangent function that is defined by a hyperbola instead of circle for regular trigonometric functions its results is between -1 and 1 means that whenever we have a large negative number the function gives -1 and if it is a large positive input number the function gives 1.
+You can read more about hyperbolic functions here [Hyperbolic functions](https://en.wikipedia.org/wiki/Hyperbolic_functions)

 $tanh(x) = \frac{e^{x} - e^{-x}}{e^{x} + e^-{x}}$